 Is Dr. Gil familiar with the research of William Walsh and the Walsh Institute?

-Dr. Gil has been using the Walsh Protocol for the last 6 years to treat many cases of anxiety, depression, autism, schizophrenia, OCD, and behavior issues, including RAD Disorder, ADD, and other conditions.
+Dr. Gil has been using the Walsh Protocol for the over 13 years to treat many cases of anxiety, depression, autism, schizophrenia, OCD, and behavior issues, including RAD Disorder, ADD, and other conditions.

-Dr. Gil attended several intensive, four-day Walsh Research Institute Mastering Brain Chemistry Physician Education Workshops, and utilizes Dr. Walsh’s protocols in his clinical practice.
-He attends training regularly.
+Dr. Gil attended several intensive, four-day Walsh Research Institute Mastering Brain Chemistry Physician Education Workshops, the Advanced Training, and utilizes Dr. Walsh’s protocols in his clinical practice.

 Does Dr. Gil take insurance?